-Students will receive grade cards at the end of each semester.
-Parents are encouraged to monitor daily and weekly activities on the GoEdustar site.
+Students and parents/guardians will receive notice when grades are finalized at the end of each semester.
+Grade cards will only be printed by parent request.
+Parents are encouraged to monitor daily and weekly activities on the GoEdustar and Summit Learning websites.
 Semester grades are the only grades which will appear on a student's final transcript.